Golden State Warriors reach sixth NBA Finals in eight years as comparisons are drawn with dominant Chicago Bulls team of the 1990s - KTVZ

 “The skill and the athleticism and all that, but to also be just incredibly competitive and to want to win so badly.
 It’s the only way you can have a run like that because you get exhausted, you get tired, you get frustrated.

-“If you don’t have that type of competitive desire and that type of skill combined, it’s just not going to happen six times out of eight years.”
+“If you don’t have that type of competitive desire and that type of skill combined, it’s just not going to happen six times out of eight years,” added Kerr as he reflected on a team that is creating history and could play together beyond this season.

 READ: Miami Heat and Boston Celtics pay tribute to victims as the sporting world reacts to Texas shooting